Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Experimental results

 \subsection{Inconsistent surface registration}

-In this section, we test our SBN-Opt on the problem of inconsistent surface registration.
-In the application of inconsistent surface registration, our framework demonstrates consistently superior performance when compared to the landmark-dependent LSQC method proposed by Qiu et al \cite{qiu2020inconsistent}.
-Across three distinct registration tasks, our method achieves mappings with lower angular distortion and improved feature alignment.
-For details of the problem formulation, see Sec.\ref{sec: neural lsqc}.
+In this section, we tested our SBN-Opt on the problem of inconsistent surface registration.
+In the application of inconsistent surface registration, our framework demonstrates consistently superior performance when compared to the landmark-dependent LSQC method proposed by Qiu et al.\cite{qiu2020inconsistent}.
+Across three distinct registration tasks, our method achieves mappings with lower angular distortion and comparative or slightly better feature alignment.
+For details of the problem formulation, see Section \ref{sec: neural lsqc}.